 - [name of apparent father omitted], [street redacted], RADLETT, WD7 8AU, Age: 59

 - [name of apparent older brother omitted], [street redacted], RADLETT, WD7 8AU, Age: 32

 - OLIVER D SMITH, [street redacted] RADLETT, WD7 8AU, Age: 27

 An account claiming to be mikemikev also recently wrote an article on Oliver D. Smith on Rightpedia, with the same information.
 Reading it generally, mikemikev is not lying.
 I probably would want to have little to do with him, due to his apparent politics, but Oliver D. Smith is a liar and intensely harasses his targets.
-He has certainly attempted that with me, for the crime of pointing out what he did on Wikipedia, Wikiversity, and the meta wiki.
+He (and/or his brother) has certainly attempted that with me, for the crime of pointing out what he did on Wikipedia, Wikiversity, and the meta wiki.
 That full story has not yet been told.
 However:

 Famously, “If the glove doesn’t fit, you must acquit!”

 And, in fact, Oliver D. Smith has now acknowledged being some of the AP socks, both in correspondence with me, and in a blog he started to attack Emil Kirkegaard.
 I thought of archiving it, but … it was already archived twice.
 Here is the latest.